-How Much Does It Cost to Install a Dryer Vent?

-### Used to read

 How Much Does It Cost to Install a Dryer Vent Yourself?

-According to Fixr, the average cost for the parts and materials required to install a dryer vent is between $150 to $250.
+The average cost for the parts and materials required to install a dryer vent is roughly $65 (CAD 90).
 This assumes that you have the tools required and don't have to do a lot of structural work to fit the duct.

 The cost of fitting a vent is impacted by: